Amazon workers sue NYC union to force leadership vote

 It accuses Christian Smalls, the union's president, and what it calls his "hand-picked" executive committee of refusing to hold officer elections and membership meetings, making changes to the union's bylaws without holding a vote, and having threatened critics with legal and disciplinary action.

-The ALU did not immediately respond to a request for comment.
-Smalls and the union in the past have said that the rift is racially charged, as many of the dissidents are white and the ALU's leaders are not, and that the organizing strategies preferred by their critics would be ineffective.
+Smalls and the union have said that the rift is racially charged, as many of the dissidents are white and the ALU's leaders are not, and that the organizing strategies preferred by their critics would be ineffective.

+Arthur Schwartz, a lawyer for the plaintiffs, said on Tuesday that most of the workers criticizing the union are not white and the claims about race were a "false flag."
+He also said Smalls lacks an organizing strategy and has pushed away experienced labor organizers.

+"He believes that various Amazon shops can be organized around his star power," Schwartz said.

-The plaintiffs in the lawsuit accuse the ALU of violating a federal law governing unions' internal affairs and its own constitution.
+The workers in the lawsuit accuse the ALU of violating a federal law governing unions' internal affairs and its own constitution.

 They are seeking an order requiring the ALU to hold officer elections by Aug.
 30 under the supervision of an independent monitor and striking down changes that ALU leaders made to the union's original bylaws.